 We will pay a pension to your eligible children.
-The child's pension is:

-- 30% of your pension entitlement if we pay a pension to your surviving husband, wife, or civil partner, or - 30% of your pension for service from 1 October 2002 plus 50% of your pension for service before that date if we pay a pension to your eligible partner, or - 50% of your pension if we are not paying any other pensions after your death.
+The child's pension is 30% of your pension entitlement if we pay a pension to your surviving husband, wife, civil partner or eligible partner, or 50% if there is no such pension payable.
 If you leave more than two children who qualify for a pension the administrators will reduce each child's pension so they each get an equal share.